 As hard as cyber criminals try to hide their tactics, Cyveillance is able to learn a lot about these criminals’ behavior in aggregate in the course of providing our anti-phishing services.
 Yesterday we shared insights from our examination of phishing attacks that use shortened links to trick victims.

 Today we delve deeper into data provided by Google’s URL Shortener API.
-Cyveillance submitted approximately ‘s worth of goo.gl links that deliver visitors to phishing attacks to the URL Shortener API.
+Cyveillance submitted approximately ‘s worth of goo.gl links that deliver visitors to Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
+LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
+The preverbal digital version of the ol' hook and bait. attacks to the URL Shortener API.
 This API tells us details like where visitors come from, what type of computers they tend to use, and more.

 How Many People Click on Phishing Attack Links?

 To define risk, we need to know how likely a problem is and its impact.
 But when it comes to phishing, it’s often hard to quantify how many people actually click the links in emails which deliver them to the phishing attack.
 Usually researchers need to beg the admins of compromised sites one at a time for the server log files so they can be analyzed.
 Even in the unlikely case the log files are delivered for examination, this approach doesn’t scale very well.

 It can be argued that phishing attack links using goo.gl may not be like all phishing attacks.
 However, using Google’s API, we are able to quickly learn what happens in hundreds of such attacks.